 1. Obtain or make at least 31 postcards, one for each poet on your list.
 Some people make their cards.
 Many places (like this) can turn your pictures into cards, as can any decent print shop.
 Make sure you print on decent card stock.

 2. After you register, and once your group has filled, you will get a list via email and pdf.
 This will be on July 4 or after and it will be a DRAFT LIST.
 Find your name on that list and please make sure your info is correct.
-(You will not get your group list at registration, but when there are 32 in your group after July 4, 2021, or when registration ends.)
+(You will get your group list when there are 32 in your group after July 4, 2021, or when registration ends.)
 We can no longer provide the whole list to participants, mainly because of privacy concerns.
 If you have concerns about YOUR privacy, use a P.O.
 Box for your address as many already do.

 Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman, the Ina Roy-Faderman testimonial and Linda Crosfield’s 7.14.16 blog post.
 Remember Allen Ginsberg’s paraphrase of the Blake quote: “Abstractions and Generalizations are the plea of the hypocrite, knave and scoundrel.”
 Or as Ezra Pound said: “Abstractions must be earned.”
 Really.